-➤ Your stroll centered on Vincent van Gogh's work begins (or finishes as you prefer) at the Tourism Office.
+➤ Your stroll centered on Vincent van Gogh's work begins (or finishes as you prefer) at the Tourist Office.
 It includes the Arles Vincent van Gogh Foundation and the Réattu Museum which possesses in its collections a letter from the painter.
-A first half-day stroll on foot in the streets of Arles will allow you to recognize some of his most famous paintings thanks to reproductions on enamelled lava easels placed near the spots that he painted.
+A first pedestrian stroll in the historic city-center will allow you to recognize some of his most famous paintings thanks to reproductions on easels located near spots he painted.
 Then, with a means of transportation, a second itinerary is suggested outside the city.